Skip to content

 1 of 7

-Now open - the new Mediterranean Garden
+One year on - the Mediterranean Garden

-Be one of the first to experience this new garden at Beningbrough which has transformed a previously grassy area into a stunning garden space by award-winning garden designer Andy Sturgeon.
 Explore new pathways, hidden nooks and relaxing seating areas.
 Witness new beginnings as the thousands of plants, put in place by the gardens team, establish their roots and prepare to flourish in the years to come.

 The water features provide a calming backdrop to the space as the water gently trickles down the rill, cascades through the metal spouts and flows into the new pond.
 Take your time and enjoy this new special place at Beningbrough.

-A stroll around Beningbrough's walled garden will take you through the historic pear arch and under Beningbrough's own two varieties of grapevine in the remaining glasshouse.
+A destination in its own right, a stroll around Beningbrough's walled garden will take you through the historic pear arch and under Beningbrough's own two varieties of grapevine in the remaining glasshouse.
 The number of fruit trees are in the hundreds and it keeps the team of volunteers busy all year round to optimise their growths for production.
 Alongside the fruit, a wide range of vegetables are cultivated using traditional methods in two acres of kitchen garden, first enclosed when the walls were built in 1792.
 Harvested produce is used in the restaurant adding to the flavours on the menu with surplus offered for donation through the outdoor shop.

 Discover Beningbrough from above in this short video.